-The academy recognises that alleged perpetrators of peer on peer abuse may have identified unmet needs of their own and with parental consultation, may secure external agency support where this is deemed appropriate.
+School recognises that perpetrators of child on child abuse may have identified un-met needs of their own and with parental consultation, may secure external agency support where this is deemed appropriate.

 In certain circumstances a risk assessment may need to be carried out in order to further safeguard all individuals involved.
 A risk assessment should be considered if: